 It had better if you make the following safety tips in a form of a hydrostatic test safety checklist.

 So, anyone can use it as a guideline easily.

-- Always follow applicable standard and best practice for hydrostatic test
+- Always follow the applicable standard and best practice for a hydrostatic test

 - Carry out job safety analysis for pressure testing first before you start

 - Make sure all workers who involve in hydrostatic pressure test are trained and have adequate skill

 - Check the design pressure carefully.
 Then, calculate the hydrostatic pressure test value.
 Get approval from the authorized personnel for the test pressure.